dockersamples/global-2018-hol/ee-intro/README.md

   ![](../images/nginx_service.png)

 6. Click on the service and you will see the configuration.
-Find the link to `Published Endpoints` and click on that.
+Find `Endpoints` and copy the URL.
+Open that in a new tab.
   ![](../images/nginx_published.png)

 7. This should open up the default NGINX web page.